-- " \$175 million per year to provide a minimum of one registered palliative care nurse per residential aged care facility.
-This would fund an additional 2,200 registered palliative care nurses to provide palliative care services to the 200,000 residents of residential aged care facilities (RACFs) who need it. - " \$100 million per year to provide specialist palliative care services for residents with complex needs in residential aged care services.
-This would provide access to specialist palliative care staff to complete 'needs rounds', and subsequent provision of palliative care services, for all of the 100,000 residents of aged care facilities across Australia with complex needs. - " Palliative care funding agreements in place to secure funding for palliative care in all public hospitals across all cities and regions. - " All jurisdictions funded to provide 24-hour palliative care advice and support. - " Respite centres that support people receiving palliative care and their carers in all capital and regional cities. - " Integrated models of care between specialist palliative care and primary and other health specialist care are operating across Australia.
+- " \$100 million per year to provide specialist palliative care services for residents with complex needs in residential aged care services.
+This would provide access to specialist palliative care staff to complete 'needs rounds', and subsequent provision of palliative care services, for all of the 100,000 residents of aged care facilities across Australia with complex needs. - " Palliative care funding agreements in place to secure funding for palliative care, including all allied health disciplines, in all public hospitals across all cities and regions. - " All jurisdictions funded to provide 24-hour palliative care advice and support. - " Respite centres that support people receiving palliative care and their carers in all capital and regional cities. - " Integrated models of care between specialist palliative care and primary and other health specialist care are operating across Australia.